Emily-Jiang/mp-istio-sample/README.md

 ```
 Hello from serviceA
 Calling service at: http://serviceb-service:9080/mp-istio-sample/serviceB (ServiceA call count: 5, tries: 1)
-Hello from serviceB at Thu May 17 14:28:08 UTC 2018 on serviceb-deployment-57bbdcf656-9ntwq (ServiceB call count: 19, succeedFrequency: 0)
+Hello from serviceB at Thu May 17 14:28:08 UTC 2018 on serviceb-deployment-57bbdcf656-9ntwq (ServiceB call count: 19, failFrequency: 0)
 ```
 or
 ```